ssh -L 9090:[fe80::5667:51ff:feb9:4ade%eth0]:443 127.0.0.1

 ping -6 ff02::1%13

 Note: You may get “Request time out.” when you try to ping multicast address on specified interface on Windows.
-But when you capture package via Wireshark, it still shows all the neighbor devices that joined multicast group.
+But when you capture package via Wireshark, it still shows all the neighbour devices that joined multicast group.